nikitavoloboev/data/focusing/rules.md

 ## Safari
 - Only bookmark personal information and links.
 The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme) or [awesome lists](https://github.com/sindresorhus/awesome#readme).

+## Paprika recipes
+- Add any new recipe I discover or make to Paprika.

 ## Videos
 - Watch talks and tutorials at 1.25+ speed.
 Unless it hurts comprehension than watch it at slower speeds.